Universal basic income in the United Kingdom: Proposed pilots

-There are currently no regional universal basic income pilots running in the UK.
-However, some proposals have been made.
-In 2018, the Scottish Government agreed to provide 250,000 GBP to assess the feasibility of a universal basic income pilot in four areas: Glasgow, Edinburgh and the regions of Fife and North Ayrshire.
-The feasibility study will be completed in September 2019, and the government will then decide how best to proceed with a pilot in the four areas.
 The Royal Society for the Encouragement of Arts, Manufactures and Commerce has also produced a report examining some of the benefits and challenges of a basic income system in the region of Fife.
 And in 2019, the council of Sheffield agreed to work on ensuring that "UBI can be implemented successfully in Sheffield”.
 The council of Liverpool has also shown enthusiasm for experimenting with a basic income.

 In October 2020, Wales' Future Generations Commissioner Sophie Howe recommended that a universal basic income and a shorter working week should be piloted by the next Welsh Government.

+A 2023 report produced by the think tank Autonomy proposed a trial of basic income of £1,600 a month in Jarrow, in north-east England, and East Finchley, in north London.
+The proposed trial would involve 30 people and would last two years.

+Pilots

+The Welsh government established a basic income project in 2022, focused on those leaving care, a group that was identified as one that could benefit from extra financial help.
+"From 1 July 2022, more than 500 people leaving care in Wales will be offered £1600 each month (before tax) for two years to support them as they make the transition to adult life."
+The £20 million pilot is running for three years.
+The figure after tax is £1,280 a month for those aged 18-years-old and over leaving care in Wales.

 Critics

 There are also several critics on both the right and left of British politics.
 The former Conservative MP Nick Boles said in 2017 that talk of a universal basic income as a response to the rise of robots is "dangerous nonsense".
 The main argument against basic income for the Conservatives, he said, should be that it is morally wrong.
-In his forthcoming book "Square Deal" he writes: "Mankind is hard-wired to work.
+In his online book "Square Deal" he writes: "Mankind is hard-wired to work.
 We gain satisfaction from it.
-It gives us a sense of identity, purpose and belonging … we should not be trying to create a world in which most people do not feel the need to work."
+It gives us a sense of identity, purpose and belonging ... we should not be trying to create a world in which most people do not feel the need to work."

 Ian Goldin, Professor of Globalisation and Development at the University of Oxford, has written against UBI claiming it "will lead to higher inequality and poverty" and "undermine social cohesion."
-Various left-wing pressure groups and think tanks share such suspicions.
+Various pressure groups and think tanks share such suspicions.
 A report by DPAC (Disabled People Against Cuts) consider that "the need to finance universal basic income payments could lead to even more pressure to save money by restricting eligibility [for welfare payments for the disabled] than under the current system.
-The left-wing New Economics Foundation concluded that "UBI is an individualistic, monetary intervention that undermines social solidarity and fails to tackle the underlying causes of poverty, unemployment and inequality."
+The New Economics Foundation concluded that "UBI is an individualistic, monetary intervention that undermines social solidarity and fails to tackle the underlying causes of poverty, unemployment and inequality", it instead favours a guaranteed minimum income and a "National Energy Guarantee" (NEG).